-HPy is still in the early stages of development, but many big pieces are already in place.
-As on April 2021, the following milestones have been reached:
+HPy left the early stages of development and already provides a noticeable set of features.
+As on April 2023, the following milestones have been reached:

 one can write extensions which expose module-level functions, with all the various kinds of calling conventions.

-there is support for argument parsing (i.e. the equivalents of PyArg_ParseTuple and PyArg_ParseTupleAndKeywords).
+there is support for argument parsing (i.e., the equivalents of

 there is support for raising and catching exceptions.